JackHanke/mosaics/README.md

 ## Developer Notes

-To refresh bibtex references, run `biber mosaics` .
+To refresh bib references, run `biber mosaics` .

-## TODOs
+## Citations w/ Links

-As the titles are very similar, all papers I list in this email are in the form: #. paper title (year published to arXiv / published).
+Papers are of the form: #. paper title (year published to arXiv / published).

 To begin,
 0. [Quantum Knots and Mosaics (2008)](https://arxiv.org/abs/0805.0339): The knot tileset and its apparent relationship with quantum mechanics is introduced